-RECEIVED by JAS WG
+QUERIES RECEIVED by JAS WG WITH RESPONSES

 The following text includes comments and questions received subsequently to the release of Milestone Report 2, and may be useful in further clarifying the document's goals and mechanisms.
 The JAS CWG's responses are shown in red.